gravitational/gravity/README.md

 ## Who is Gravity for?

-We have seen three primary use cases for using a snapshot-based Kubernetes approach (there may be others):
+We have seen the primary use cases for using a snapshot-based Kubernetes approach (there may be others):

 * Deploying complex SaaS applications into on-premise enterprise environments.
 * Managing many idempotent Kubernetes clusters in environments where compliance and security matters.
 An example would be if you want the same, compliant Kubernetes environment across a variety of organizations or infrastructure environments.
 * Environments where autonomous Kubernetes is required, such as large multi-node hardware appliances, production floors, edge deployments, etc.
+* Anyone who needs Kubernetes best practices out of the box, without having to proactively manage it, can benefit from Gravity.
+Focus on building your product instead of managing Kubernetes.

 ## Application Bundles